ScottGuymer/scottguymer/content/blog/aggregating-application-deployment-data.md

 When it comes to deployment software there are often lots of changes that have happened over time and more than likely more than one tool that is currently in use across your teams.

-I know within the team i work in we have about 4
+I know within the org I work in we have about 4 (that i know of!)

 * Jenkins
 * GitLab Pipelines